torvalds/linux/Documentation/accounting/delay-accounting.rst

 Delay accounting is enabled by default at boot up.
 To disable, add::

-   nodelayacct
+   yesdelayacct

 to the kernel boot options.
-The rest of the instructions below assume this has not been done.
+The rest of the instructions below assume this has yest been done.

 After the system has booted up, use a utility similar to  getdelays.c to access the delays